astronomer/docs/learn/airflow-databricks.md

 [Databricks](https://databricks.com/) is a popular unified data and analytics platform built around [Apache Spark](https://spark.apache.org/) that provides users with fully managed Apache Spark clusters and interactive workspaces.

-The open source [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) provides full observability and control from Airflow so you can manage your Workflows from one place, which enables you to orchestrate your Databricks notebooks from Airflow and execute them as Databricks Workflows.
+The open source [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) provides full observability and control from Apache Airflow® so you can manage your Workflows from one place, which enables you to orchestrate your Databricks notebooks from Airflow and execute them as Databricks Workflows.

 You can create a Databricks Workflow from existing Databricks notebooks as a task group in your Airflow DAG with just a few lines of code: